alp-kurt/dummy-project/Assets/Scripts/Player/README.md

 ### Physics Layers

-Create/ensure layers: Player, Enemy, Projectile.
+1. Create/ensure layers: Player, Enemy, Projectile.

-In Project Settings → Physics 2D → Layer Collision Matrix: enable Player ↔ Enemy; disable irrelevant pairs.
+2. In Project Settings → Physics 2D → Layer Collision Matrix: enable Player ↔ Enemy; disable irrelevant pairs.

-In PlayerView, confirm the enemyLayerName (default "Enemy").
+3. In PlayerView, confirm the enemyLayerName (default "Enemy").

 ### Enemy Prefabs

-Put enemy colliders on Enemy layer.
+1. Put enemy colliders on Enemy layer.

-Place EnemyView on the same GameObject as the collider (preferred).
+2. Place EnemyView on the same GameObject as the collider (preferred).
 Parent lookup is supported as fallback

+### Scene Wiring

+1. Add PlayerInstaller to the scene and assign:

+2. JoystickView (emits IObservable<Vector2> OnInput)

+3. PlayerView (on Player root with collider set to Player layer)

+4. PlayerHealthView (slider UI)

+5. Set Player Max Health and Player Move Speed in PlayerInstaller.